dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Further forces a significant amount of your damage into our cooldown window every 3 minutes which makes the other 2:40 min feel even worse than they already do.
 Due to the conduit this further reduces the value of crit for us.

-The potential downside of taking damage and being stunned seems out of place considering no other covenant ability has a negative effect.
+The potential downside of taking damage and being stunned seems out of place considering no other covenant ability has a negative effect but ultimately will only be problematic when frenzy was used in a suboptimal situation in the first place.

 ## Legendaries